sjsivo/Sivak-SPO2-Heartbeat-Sensor/README.md

 # SivakSPO2Heartbeat
 Its coppied project from instructables...

-Used MAX30102 Sensor and LCD.
+Used MAX30102 Sensor and Nokia 5110 LCD.

+Libraries:
+U8g2lib.h
+MAX30102.h
+algorithm_by_RF.h

 See https://www.instructables.com/Pulse-Oximeter-With-Much-Improved-Precision/